top of page

 Your team becomes genuinely capable.
 They stop coming to you for every decision because you've developed their capability to decide.
 When you're away, work continues.
 When you take time off, nothing falls apart.

 Your worth shifts from being the best doer to developing the best doers.
+Your mindset, your beliefs start to shift from you being the person that gets everything done to you being the leader who creates a team that gets it done.
 Your impact multiplies because you've built capability in your whole team instead of doing all the work yourself.
+It impacts confidence.
+It impacts empowerment.
+It impacts self-efficacy.
+All so incredibly important for a confident and resilient team.

 And The Big Week Off becomes possible.
 Your team is capable.
 Your systems are strong.
 You've delegated leadership, not just tasks.
 Everything runs smoothly because you've developed leaders, not dependents.